jhutchins/kismatic/docs/kismatic-cli/kismatic_plan.md

-## kismatic ip
+## kismatic plan

-retrieve the IP address of the cluster
+plan your Kubernetes cluster and generate a plan file

 ### Synopsis

-retrieve the IP address of the cluster
+plan your Kubernetes cluster and generate a plan file

 ```
-kismatic ip CLUSTER_NAME [flags]
+kismatic plan [flags]
 ```

 ### Options

 ```
-  -h, --help   help for ip
+  -h, --help   help for plan
 ```

 ### SEE ALSO